-The majority of current mosquito larvicide options involve strains of Bacillus thuringiensis israelensis and/or Bacillus sphaericus, insect growth regulators, or surfactant oils, but the development of spinosad based products adds another alternative.
-Created from the fermentation of the soil bacteria Saccharopolyspora spinosa, spinosad has been shown to control developing NatularTM G30 is a mosquito larvae. currently available, slow release. commercial formulation of spinsoad.
-Another benefit of NatularTM G30 is that the Environmental Protection Agency has identified it (spinosad) as a "Reduced Risk" pesticide (CMMCP 2020).
+The majority of current mosquito larvicide options involve strains of Bacillus thuringiensis israelensis and/or Bacillus sphaericus, insect growth regulators, or surfactant oils, but the development of spinosad products adds another alternative.
+Created from the fermentation of the soil bacteria Saccharopolyspora spinosa, spinosad has been shown to control developing mosquito larvae.
+NatularTM G30 is a currently available, slow release. commercial formulation of spinsoad.
+Another benefit of NatularTM G30 is that the Environmental Protection Agency has identified it (spinosad) as a "Reduced Risk" pesticide (CMMCP 2021).
 Clarke Mosquito Control Products, Inc., the manufacturer of NatularTM G30. has formulated the granules to provide larval control for up to 30 days, as implied by the product name.
-CMMCP sought to determine if this product could be applied before the traditional larvicide season. and provide proper control of immature mosquito larvae.
+CMMCP continues to evaluate if this product can be applied before the traditional larvicide season. and provide proper control of immature mosquito larvae.
 If successful, NatularTM G30 would allow for an increased amount targeted Oc. of abserratus.
 Oc. excrucians, and Oc. canadensis larviciding. reducing the number of adulticide service requests from residents in the CMMCP service area.

-MATERIALS & METHODS Three CMMCP communities were involved in this evaluation of NatularTM G30, Northborough, Southborough and Westborough.
-All of these towns were included in previous NatularTM G30 trials.
-Twenty sites were used to monitor NatularTM G30 efficacy.
-Site selection was based on historical larvae data from CMMCP field inspections, although many of the locations were involved in the NatularTM G30 field trials of previous seasons.
+MATERIALS & METHODS

+Two CMMCP member communities were used in the 2021 evaluation of NatularTM G30, Northborough and Southborough.
+These towns were included in previous NatularTM G30 trials.
+Site selection was based on historical larvae data from

+CMMCP field inspections, although many of the locations were involved in the NatularTM G30 field trials of previous seasons.
 In order to ensure consistent surveillance during the trials, recoverable dip stations (RDS) were first created at every site, both treated and untreated.
 Four RDS per site were flagged and at these specific points are where larval densities and general observations took place throughout the course of the project.
 The NatularTM G30 applications at the treatment sites took place in early mid-March, immediately following to initial pretreatment larval observations, at a rate of 10lbs/acre.
-Larval surveillance was attempted twice a week, with several additional observations taking place beyond the proposed control range of 30 days.
+Larval surveillance was attempted twice a week, with observations also taking place beyond the proposed control range of 30 days.
 Following the conclusion of field surveillance, the data was compiled and evaluated to measure the level of larval control at treatment sites, as well as what natural fluctuations transpired at the untreated control sites.
-2020 RESULTS Following field observations, the data was clustered by town and treatment status, allowing the efficacy of the NatularTM G30 treatments to be determined.
-Compared to the control (untreated) sites, all of the treated sites remained relatively free of mosquito larvae for duration of the treatment window.
-The suppressed levels of larvae continued to be observed beyond 30 days post-treatment.
-These treatment site observations were in direct contrast to the control (untreated) sites, which experienced consistent levels of mosquito larvae and advancing larval stage for the majority of the project timeframe.